CPF for British (and other) Expats

 Of course you may be returning to the UK with an employer who would not be so happy with this extended holiday.

-4. Renounce PR and stay in Singapore until you receive the payment.
 This could be done either by renouncing PR and having an EP granted to your company.
 We are unsure if the Singapore Govt will allow this, as they tend to take a dim view of those who renouce PR or Citizenship willingly, and may seek to make a point by refusing or delaying the EP application and any associated Dependent passes.

 Other Countries: